The Shortcut

 Sadly, the PlayStation VR2 Sense controllers suffer from the same subpar battery life as the DualSense and PS5 DualSense Edge Controller.
 I got around four to six hours, which isn’t great but is naturally offset by the fact you’re unlikely to play VR games for a lengthy period of time.

-The haptic feedback and adaptive triggers also aren’t quite as pronounced as on the DualSense, however, probably due to the motors being smaller in size.
+The haptic feedback and adaptive triggers also aren’t quite as pronounced as on the DualSense, either, probably due to the motors being smaller in size.
 Still, they add an extra level of immersion that would be missed if it wasn’t there.

 There’s also haptic feedback in the PSVR 2 headset itself, and it’s a clever addition that I really enjoy.
 You’ll feel it if you get hit in-game, or if something flies past your head.
 Call it gimmicky, but it works surprisingly well.